Skip to main content

 3. Time Your Entry: Keep an eye out for the signal icon (like an arrow) to appear.
 A good habit is to wait for that candle to close, just to confirm the setup, before you enter the trade.

-4. Protect Your Trade: Your stop loss goes at the ATR line that’s drawn for you.
+4. Protect Your Trade: Your stop loss goes at the ATR line that's drawn for you.
 Once the price starts moving in your favor, you can trail that stop up to your entry point to lock in a break-even and remove the initial risk.
-For more on this critical skill, delve into our guide on mastering trailing stops in Pine Script for better trading results.
+For more on this, read our guide on trailing stops in Pine Script for better trading results.

 The best part?
 You don't need to write or edit any code.
 Every single setting—whether you're adjusting score thresholds or filtering timeframes—is managed with simple visual sliders and dropdown menus right on the chart.